sangmlee76/project-aboutme/README.md

 A web page that provides information about its author using an interactive Q&A game.

 ### Features (by version and release date)
+**version 1.3, released on 31 Oct 2020:** Updated .css for additional styling.

 **version 1.2, released on 29 Oct 2020:** The entire questionnaire has been converted using Functions in the .js file.

 **version 1.1, released on 28 Oct 2020:** The questionnaire was updated with two new Q&A games.
 First is a number guessing game; second is a guess my favorite Halloween treat game.
 It also added a score tracker to provide to user at the end of the game.